-Sample of the Syllabification section: Multisensory Reading Program Level 4.
+Sample of the Chunking section: Multisensory Reading Program Level 4.

-- The ability to quickly and accurately syllabify words is a key to reading mastery.
+- The ability to quickly and accurately syllabify words is an important component of reading mastery.
 However, traditional rules for syllabifying words can be complex.
-The syllabification exercise in this programme uses a simplified method of syllabification that is easily learned and can be effectively applied to the decoding of unknown words.
-Although the system is not 100% perfect due to the exceptions in the English language, it provides a close enough representation that students are easily able to decipher the correct pronunciation (e.g., hipp/op/ot/am/us versus hip/po/pot/a/mus).
+The chunking exercises in this program use a simplified method of breaking works into manageable chunks, thereby reducing the load on working memory.
+It is easily learned and can be effectively applied to the decoding of unknown words.
+Although the system is not 100% perfect due to the complexity of English, it provides a close enough representation that the student is easily able to decipher the correct pronunciation if the word is in his/her oral vocabulary (e.g., rem/ed/y versus rem/e/dy).

-- The use of nonsense words in this programme requires students to practise the skill of rapidly breaking words into syllables and recognising graphemes.
-As a result, students are better able to rapidly and accurately decode unfamiliar words.
+- Using nonsense words prevents the student guessing, compelling him/her to practise the skill of rapidly breaking words into manageable chunks and recognising graphemes (see Diliberto et al., 2009).
+As a result, the student is better able to rapidly and accurately decode unfamiliar words.
+This exercise is also useful for developing working memory.
 In contrast, if real words are used, students tend to rely on their visual memory of the total word rather than the smaller components within the word.
 As each word is unique, no transference to unknown words is possible.

 - Each nonsense word is composed of the graphemes being learned plus graphemes from previous units.
 This constant exposure to the graphemes in different contexts further reinforces the learning and retention of sound-symbol relationships.

-- At the bottom of the syllabification page is an activity which requires students to apply the root words, prefixes and suffixes being learned in the General Knowledge section.
+- At the bottom of the Chunking exercise is an activity which requires students to apply the root words, prefixes and suffixes being learned in the General Knowledge section.

 Click on the book image to purchase.